dhis2-metadata/C19_CS/docs/c19_cs-design.md

 ## Use Case 2: COVID-19 Contact registration & follow-up

-This program can be used in addition to the case-based surveillance tracker to facilitate the registration and follow-up of contacts of a confirmed case.
+This program can be used in addition to the case surveillance tracker to facilitate the registration and follow-up of contacts of a confirmed case.
 In this scenario, it is assumed that if any contacts of a confirmed case meet criteria for suspected case and are referred for testing, the case will be enrolled into the COVID-19 Case Surveillance tracker program.

 The Contact registration & follow-up program registers each contact of a case (as described in COVID-19 Case Surveillance Use Case) as a new Tracked Entity Instance (person) and links them to the case in the COVID-19 Case Surveillance Program via a ‘relationship.’
 It has a simple repeatable follow-up stage where symptoms and any follow-up undertaken can be registered.